AD9000/Cappucino1.0/backend/README.md

 # Possible Improvements:

 1. Could halve the number of bitboards maintained by not splitting by colour.
 In that case, there would be no need to maintain a hashmap for accessing the boards either.
 All for the cost of 1 bitwise operation when checking each move.
 Since the tradeoff is accessing from some array, I think the engine would stand to benefit a lot from this change.
+Not to mention that there will be half the number of the boards to update on making every move.
+(MUST DO BEFORE BOARD EVALUATION)